pivotal-cf/docs-redis/README.md

 ## Branches in this Content Repo

-### Master - Use for next unreleased version
+### main - Use for next unreleased version

-All documentation for the next unreleased version of Redis is in `master`.
+All documentation for the next unreleased version of Redis is in `main`.

-Always make changes you want carried forward in the master branch.
+Always make changes you want carried forward in the main branch.
 This includes:

 * Unreleased features
 * Doc bug fixes